Contact

 Find the best book editor for you

-A good editor will shine a light on what’s working and what’s not working on the big picture of your manuscript allowing for the most exciting story to surface from the structure and sentence style of your material, with a deadly focus on the reader’s reading journey.
+A good editor will shine a light on what’s working and what’s not working on the big picture of your manuscript allowing for the most exciting story to surface from the structure and sentence style of your material.
 A good book editor will ensure your book hits the sweet spot where commercial sales meet positive reviews, acclaim and awards.
 They will help you write a bold story, beautifully told.

 At The Novelry, our team of book editors are all experienced publishing editors who have worked with bestselling and award-winning authors at the Big Five publishing houses like Penguin Random House.